Share this article

 Misalignment Museum

-It’s not often that museums are dog-friendly, so make the most of your dog’s company and learn about AI at San Francisco’s Misalignment Museum.
+It’s not often that museums are dog-friendly, so why not learn about AI at San Francisco’s Misalignment Museum, with your pup by your side?

 Location: 1699 3rd St. San Francisco, CA, 94158